 and Colleges and the Vermont Department of Education.

 Is transportation available?

 Parents are responsible for transporting their students to and from school.
 We are conveniently located by both exits 15 and 16 in Winooski.
 Many families carpool.
 We are happy to help put families in touch with one another to facilitate this.

 Is after school and vacation childcare available?

 After school care is available until 5:30 PM.
 This is a program for which students must register and parents will incur an extra cost.
+Please refer to the family handbook for more details.
+The family handbook can be found under Resources on the School Information page of our website: https://www.sfxvt.org/school-information.
 Vacation care is available from 7:30 AM – 5:30 PM during most vacations.
 Again, pre-registration is required.
-Learn more about our Extension Program.

 How can parents get involved?

 We love parent volunteers!
 The Home & School Association is an integral part of our success.
 Through community building, fundraising, and promoting volunteerism, the Home & School Association is constantly improving our already wonderful school.
-Learn how the Home & School Association helps to build our Community!
+Check out the Home and School page for details: https://www.sfxvt.org/homeschool

 Why do you require 15 hours of volunteer time from each family in addition to the tuition obligation?